teemu-u/contact-center-hack/Challenge5/README.md

 10. Open the URL in your browser to access the application.
 11. The first time you open your application it may take a few minutes to load.
 Subsequent loads will be faster.

+## Guide: Delete your environment
+1. Navigate to the [Azure portal](https://portal.azure.com/#home) and login with your account.
+2. Navigate to your resource group.
+3. Save all of the artifacts that you want to keep.
+For example, in your Prompt Flow, you can save the work done in the Prompt Flow page by downloading the files com the `Files` section.
+3. Click `Delete resource group`.
+Follow the instructions and confirm the deletion.
+4. Your resources will be deleted, along with all the resources within and, you will avoid future charges.

 ## Conclusion
 In this challenge, you have successfully deployed your Streamlit application to an Azure Web App Service.
 You can now access your application from anywhere with an internet connection.